cursorless-dev/cursorless/docs/user/README.md

 - `"chuck just air"`: deletes just the air token, leaving spaces undisturbed.
 - `"chuck just line"`: deletes just the content of the line, leaving a blank line.
 - `"bring bat after just air"`: results in something like `aaabbb` where the bat token was copied after the air token with no delimeter between them.

-###### Experimental: `"from"`

-We have experimental support for prefixing a command with `"from <target>"` to narrow the range within which `"every instance"` searches, or to set the start point from which `"next instance"` searches.
-For example:

-- `"from funk take every instance air"`: selects all instances of the token with a hat over the letter `a` in the current function
-- `"from air take next instance bat"`: selects the next instance of the token with a hat over the letter `b` starting from the token with a hat over the letter `a`

-Note that the `"from"` modifier is not enabled by default; you must remove the `-` at the start of the line starting with `-from` in your `experimental/experimental_actions.csv` [settings csv](./customization.md).
-Note also that this feature is considered experimental and may change in the future.

 ##### Surrounding pair